INC Preview Feature

 Service” may be too generic if you want to transfer to different services.
 Rather usehealthcare|medical|emergencyas identifiers or use more complex Regular Expressions to identify replies.

-- The Nimbus Audio Intent analyzer Bot runs on hard-coded bot instructions.
-Any usage outside of the descriptions specified under Use Case - Setting up a Nimbus Virtual User for Intent Analysis is not supported.
+- The Nimbus Audio Intent analyzer Bot runs on pre-defined prompts.
+Any usage outside of the descriptions specified under Use Case - Setting up a Nimbus Virtual User for Intent Analysis is not supported. → Check Use Case - Integrating Nimbus Virtual User with external systems to see if it covers your criteria.
+Luware is working on adding new bot types for additional use case coverage.

 Azure Open AI - Open GPT Realtime limitations